project-management-suite/project-management-system-backend/API_DOCS.md

 ## Overview

 This backend API provides a REST interface for the Project Management System.
-It works with Supabase as the database and provides role-based access control for ADMIN, MANAGER, and DEVELOPER users.
+It includes email-based OTP verification for secure user registration, works with Supabase as the database, and provides role-based access control for ADMIN, MANAGER, and DEVELOPER users.

 ## Base URL